-Through the association’s all-expense paid workshops*, TMRA offers Texas teachers science-based information to help better educate their students about the availability, importance, development and use of our natural resources.
-During week-long sessions, teachers tour mining facilities, visit reclamation areas and participate in hands-on labs with the objective of returning to the classroom and providing their students with real-world, problem solving activities - such as designing a surface mine, restoring land or reclaiming water.
+TMRA offers free workshops to Texas teachers during the summer.
+These workshops provide educators science-based information to help educate students about the availability, importance, development and use of our natural resources.
+During the 5-day workshops, teachers tour mining facilities, visit reclamation areas and participate in hands-on labs, returning to the classroom able to provide their students with real-world, problem solving activities - such as designing a surface mine, restoring land or reclaiming water.
 These hands-on activities are designed to help students use critical thinking skills while applying earth science facts to real-life situations.
 Designed to be used in grades 4-12, all activities are TEKS and STAAR correlated.

-Workshop participants receive the curriculum and accompanying database information, geologic samples, and additional materials and equipment needed for use in the classroom.
+Workshop participants receive the curriculum, geologic samples, additional materials and equipment needed for use in the classroom.
 Teachers will also receive Professional Development hours:

 - 45 hours SBEC approved